the-puzzler/leautoencoder/README.md

 The image above compares the current method against a plain masked-autoencoder baseline at latent size `512` (96x compresion).

+## Quick Note

+For best reconstruction result dont use masking objective, global pooling, or symmetric set up.
+Simply use autoencoder with step frozen judge latents from crop resized images.

 ## Overview

 This repo trains autoencoders on `CelebA`, center-cropped to `128x128`.